AlibabaPAI/llumnix/docs/Quickstart.md

 ## Global Deployment

-Llumnix also supports deploying multiple servers and instances at once by running `python -m vllm.entrypoints.serve`, which is named as global deployment.
+Llumnix also supports deploying multiple servers and instances at once by running `python -m entrypoints.vllm.serve`, which is named as global deployment.

 ```
 python -m llumnix.entrypoints.vllm.serve \